RileyMoore01/Portfolio/#Raspberry Pi/README.md

 - Touchscreen GUI

 <h1>How to use</h1>
 1.)
-Make sure the raspberry pi is plugged in and powered <br />
+Make sure the raspberry pi and other hardware listed above are plugged in and powered <br />
 2.)
 The GUI will automatically load on OS boot. <br />
 3.)
 Navigate through the GUI to use the applied features and the press the run button to start!
 It is that simple! <br />